cosmos/cosmos/README.md

 Jae Kwon jae@tendermint.com<br/>
 Ethan Buchman ethan@tendermint.com

-For discussions, check out the [gnuglear forum](http://forum.tendermint.com/c/gnuglear) and also see the [issues](https://github.com/gnuglear/gnuglear-whitepaper/issues)
+For discussions, check out the [gnuclear forum](http://forum.tendermint.com/c/gnuclear) and also see the [issues](https://github.com/gnuclear/gnuclear-whitepaper/issues)

 _NOTE: If you can read this on GitHub, then we're still actively developing this document.
 Please check regularly for updates!._